jonesea7/The-Tech-Academy-Basic-SQL-Projects/README.md

 # The-Tech-Academy-Basic-SQL-Projects
-Drills and mini challenges as a part of my training with The Tech Academy
+Drills and mini challenges as a part of my training with The Tech Academy.

+This includes some syntax drills and a handful of practice databases chalk full of comments.